dracaruss/Apache-EC2-Server-Setup/README.md

 To install the web server, run the script (in my repo) to download, install, and configure the Apache server. https://github.com/dracaruss/Apache-EC2-Server-Setup/tree/e2a76105804c257c37849ba63330a7160b3b2c6f/Apache%20app%20script

-First create a pick-a-name.sh file on the instance:
+First create a pick-a-name.sh file on the instance: \n
   $ nano pick-a-name.sh

 Give it executable ability with: